-In addition to the adverse reactions listed in Table 2, adverse reactions observed at an incidence of ≥5% in any treatment arm in clinical studies (NUCA3001, NUCA3002, NUCB3001, and NUCB3002) were abdominal cramps, abdominal pain, arthralgia, chills, dyspepsia, fatigue, insomnia, musculoskeletal pain, myalgia, and neuropathy.
-Additionally, in these studies hyperbilirubinemia was reported at an incidence of ≤0.8%.
+In addition to the adverse reactions listed in Table 3, adverse reactions observed at an incidence of greater than or equal to 5% in any treatment arm in clinical trials (NUCA3001, NUCA3002, NUCB3001, and NUCB3002) were abdominal cramps, abdominal pain, arthralgia, chills, dyspepsia, fatigue, insomnia, musculoskeletal pain, myalgia, and neuropathy.
+Additionally, in these trials hyperbilirubinemia was reported at an incidence of less than or equal to 0.8%.

-Selected laboratory abnormalities observed during a clinical study of monotherapy with zidovudine are shown in Table 3.
+Selected laboratory abnormalities observed during a clinical trial of monotherapy with oral zidovudine are shown in Table 4.

 (n = 453)